NathaliaBarreiros/ProofLocation/README.md

 ## The Circom Circuit

-You can find more about the circuit here: [LINK CIRCOM CIRCUIT README](https://github.com/NathaliaBarreiros/ProofLocation/tree/main/circuits)
+You can find more about the circuit here: [CIRCOM CIRCUIT README](https://github.com/NathaliaBarreiros/ProofLocation/tree/main/circuits)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Built With
+## Built With

 - [![Vite][Vite.js]][Vite-url]
 - [![React][React.js]][React-url]